Elements-Agency/benjaminjyoung/content/story.md

   * Electrifying

 ## The Hart's Desire ##
-_2012 - 2013_
+_2011 - 2013_

 This era starts with meeting my second fiancee.
-Following the relation as it builds, and we both grow together.
-Her pulling me out of my "Dark Era" and to learn to become who I am now, living life the best I can make of it.
+Following the relation as it builds, as we both grow together.
+Her pulling me out of my "Dark Era" and to learn to become the man I am now, living life the best I can make of it.
 The story will end in tragedy and will go on to destroy me emotionally and mentally.

 No current works in this era are completed yet.
 Future titles of this era will include:
   * First Glance
   * Shared Words
   * Hot Spring
-  * Izzy
+  * Adopting Izzy
   * Expecting
-  * Goodbye
+  * Goodbye (December 20th, 2013)
-  * Broken
+  * Broken (December 21st, 2013)

 ## Purgatory Era ##
-_2014 - 2017_
+_2014 - 2018_

 After the night of my life's biggest loss, this era begins.
 This era is mainly uneventful, myself living in a emotional purgatory and suppression.